 The Idaho Community Development Block Grant program (CDBG) assists Idaho cities and counties with the development of needed public infrastructure.

 The program is administered by Idaho Commerce with funds received annually from the U.S. Department of Housing and Urban Development.
-ICDBG funds are used to construct projects that benefit low and moderate-income persons, help prevent or eliminate slum and blight conditions, or solve catastrophic health and safety threats in local areas.
+Idaho CDBG funds are used to construct projects benefiting low- and moderate-income persons, help prevent or eliminate slum and blight conditions, or mitigate health and safety threats in local areas.

-Only incorporated cities with a population under 50,000, or counties, are eligible to apply for ICDBG funds.
-Special service providers, such as fire districts, senior citizen centers, and water or sewer districts must be sponsored by a city or county.
+Only incorporated cities or counties with a population under 50,000 are eligible to apply for Idaho CDBG funds.
+Special service providers, such as fire districts, senior citizen centers and water or sewer districts, must be sponsored by a city or county.

 Public Facilities Construction and Improvements